My case and trial

 state of Iowa paid $4000 dollars to a "deer expert" from

-from Missouri, a wildlife biologist, to say that it was
+Missouri, a wildlife biologist, to testify that it was

 "very unlikely" that deer eat trees, but eat soybeans.

 Yet on the

 DNR web site they show and state that deer do eat

 The Iowa DNR will pay someone to lie in court for